NOTICE OF HEARING FOR BOARD OF ZONING APPEALS 10/4/19

-Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 22nd day of October, 2019, for the purpose of reviewing and hearing comment on the request of Matthew Garwick, 7905 N 400 E, Ossian, IN 46777 for the purpose of a Variance.
+Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 22nd day of October, 2019, for the purpose of reviewing and hearing comment on the request of Matthew & Angie Norris, 3490 N 500 W, Markle, IN 46770 for the purpose of a Variance.

 Current Zoning: A-1

-Proposed Variance: To reduce the side yard setback from 20’ to 10’ for a shed.
+Proposed Variance: To reduce the rear yard setback from 20’ to 5’ for a barn.

-Brief Legal: The subject property is described as 1 acre in the NW quarter of Section 26 Township 28N Range 12E in Jefferson Township.
+Brief Legal: The subject property is described as 1.5 acres in the SE quarter of Section 18 Township 27N Range 11E in Rockcreek Township.

 Dated this 4th day of October, 2019